 In this context, different technical implementation options and procedures are possible: private actors may develop and give access to their own technical solutions such as application programming interfaces (APIs) or bridges, or the solutions can be developed through formal standardisation.
 Such options have advantages and disadvantages that need to be considered and balanced when applying interoperability measures.
-For instance, APIs proposed/designed by the NI-ICS gatekeeper/key provider can allow for more dynamic and rapid changes, but interfaces are usually provider-specific and therefore likely to differ from one another.
-On the other hand, standards are often defined in a context including several stakeholders, but the process can be lengthy and, sometimes, inefficient.
-Regardless of the chosen approach, BEREC believes that it is crucial to include an appropriate updating mechanism, allowing for adding new functions, quickly closing security gaps and at the same time enabling all market participants to be informed in due time about future changes.
+For instance, APIs proposed/designed by the NI-ICS gatekeeper/key provider can allow for more dynamic and rapid changes, but interfaces are usually provider-specific and therefore likely to differ from other NI-ICS.
+On the other hand, standards are often defined in a context that includes several stakeholders, but the process can be lengthy and, sometimes, inefficient.
+Regardless of the chosen approach, BEREC believes that it is crucial to include an appropriate updating mechanism, allowing for adding new functions, quickly patching security vulnerabilities and at the same time enabling all market participants to be informed in due time about future changes, giving sufficient time to adapt.

-Furthermore, the definition of the reference offer, as foreseen under the DMA, is of utmost importance to ensure a clear and operative specification for actors willing to interoperate.
+Furthermore, the reference offer required of the gatekeeper under the DMA is of utmost importance, including the definition of its content and of the associated updating mechanism, to ensure the effective application of interoperability measures.
 In this report, BEREC provides a first list of minimum criteria to be included in the offer, such as service level agreements and guarantees, key performance indicators including threshold values, as well as other relevant technical information.
-BEREC remains at the disposal of the European Commission (EC) to determine whether the technical details and the general terms and conditions published in the gatekeeper's reference offer ensures compliance with the interoperability obligation in the DMA.
+Building on its experience with reference offers in the telecommunications sector, BEREC stresses the importance of setting up a structured regulatory dialogue with the interested parties (e.g. gatekeepers and providers requesting interoperability), in order to correctly define and update the reference offer.
+BEREC remains at the disposal of the European Commission (EC) to determine whether the technical details and the general terms and conditions published in the DMA.

-Finally, the report shows how the interoperability provisions under the DMA and the EECC share a similar objective, but work in a different, complementary way.
-While Article 7 DMA will likely apply first, Article 61(2) EECC may complement this regulatory intervention in cases where end-to-end connectivity are deemed to be endangered, or when the conditions/thresholds for imposing the measure and thus reaching the given objective are only met under the EECC.
+Finally, the report shows how the interoperability provisions under the DMA and the EECC share a similar objective, but work in a different yet complementary way.
+While Article 7 DMA will likely apply first, Article 61(2) EECC may complement this regulatory intervention in cases where end-to-end connectivity is deemed to be endangered, or when the conditions/thresholds for imposing the measure and thus reaching the given objective are only met under the EECC.
 In any case, BEREC believes that the coherence between the two regulatory frameworks will be ensured through the respective governance structures: the EC has a leading role in both cases and BEREC's involvement will further contribute to fostering consistency.